 , and Wolong Valley

 .
-From June 13 to 15, three scenic areas in Ganzhou, Jiangxi Province, respectively Tongtian Rock, Tongtian Village and Cuiwei Peak, have stopped to receive visitors.
-All rafting services have been terminated currently.
+From June 13 to 15, three scenic areas in Ganzhou, Jiangxi Province, respectively Tongtian Rock, Tongtian Village and Cuiwei Peak, will not receive visitors.
+All rafting services have been terminated.
 In Chongqing, the Black Mountain Valley and Pengshui Ayi River scenic areas have shut down temporarily due to the rising water levels.

-Some flights and trains have been put off because of the extreme weather.
+Some flights and trains have been delayed because of the extreme weather.
 On June 13, a lot of passengers were stranded at Beijing Capital Airport

 and about 339 flights have been cancelled.